Syed Balkhi on Awesome Motive’s acquisition of All In One SEO

 Syed Balkhi 5:24

-Yeah, I mean, we have a very clear 12-month plan the three-year picture, I would say, you know, install it, just so you can see, you can have a before and after comparison, I think that you know that you can see the impact that we're, we're about to happen on this plugin.
-So, you know, over the years, like, I've built a lot of internal tools that we just use, and like when you asked like, you know, what is the target market release me and I'm like, I try to dog food pretty much all of our own products and I think that's, that's one of our secret sauces on how we make the best product.
+Yeah, I mean, we have a very clear 12 month plan the three year picture, I would say, you know, install it, just so you can see, you can have a before and after comparison, I think that you know that you can you can see the impact that we’re, we’re about to happen on this plugin.
+So, you know, over the years, like, I’ve built a lot of internal tools that we just use, and like when you asked like, you know, what is the target market release me and I’m like, I try to dog food pretty much all of our own products and I think that’s, that’s one of our secret sauces on how we make the best product.
 So I want to bring in a lot of the internal tools that we have, that we already have into a central plugin that we can control manage, and also, you know, share it with the WordPress community and in the small business community as well.
-I am also you know when you think about like a lot of my friends who are influencers somewhere, you know, meeting SEO experts as well they all have, you know, their own internal SEO tools that they've built, we kind of shared that knowledge, we sometimes shared those scripts with each other.
+I am also the you know, when you think about like a lot of my friends who are influencers somewhere, you know, meeting SEO experts as well they all have, you know, their own internal SEO tools that they’ve built, we kind of shared that knowledge, we sometimes shared those scripts with each other.
 So we can kind of have an advantage and I want to bring that level the playing field.
-So we're going to be bringing a lot of those other tools in it so when it when you know when you think about the name all in one SEO, I think this is going to really become that.
-Without divulging too much of the you know, fine details, I think, think about it from that way it finally is true SEO suite for WordPress.
+So we’re going to be bringing a lot of those other tools in it so when it when you know when you think about the name all in one SEO, I think this is going to really become that.
+Without divulging too much of the you know, fine details, I think, think about think about it from that way it finally is true SEO suite for WordPress,

 Brian Krogsgard 6:59